Frequently Asked Questions

-The A&M System is one of the largest systems of higher education in the nation, with a budget of $4.2 billion.
-Through a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center.
-A&M System members educate more than 140,000 students and reach another 22 million people through service each year.
-With more than 24,000 faculty and staff, the A&M System has a physical presence in 250 of the state’s 254 counties and a programmatic presence in every one.
-System-wide, externally funded research expenditures exceeded $932 million to help drive the state’s economy.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $4.2 billion.
+Through a statewide network of 11 universities, seven state agencies and a comprehensive health science center, the Texas A&M System educates more than 140,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
+System-wide, research and development expenditures exceeded $946 million in FY 2015 and helped drive the state’s economy.

 What does “A” and “M” stand for?

 Texas A&M, the state’s first public institution of higher education, was opened on Oct.
 4, 1876, as the Agricultural and Mechanical College of Texas.
 Both Texas A&M and Prairie View A&M owe their origin to the Morrill Acts of 1862 and 1890, which established the nation’s land-grant college system.
 When Texas A&M gained university status in 1963, the “A&M” was incorporated into the official name in deference to the institution’s history and traditions, but the individual letters no longer explicitly stand for anything.

 What is the mission of The Texas A&M University System?